 All applicants seeking admission to the Doctor of Pharmacy (PharmD) program must submit a PharmCAS application that includes official transcripts and 2 letters of reference.

 The Pharmacy College Admissions Test (PCAT) is not required; however, applicants can provide further support for their academic preparedness by submitting their scores as part of their application.

-Completion of 66 semester hours of coursework from a regionally-accredited college or university in the United States including the prerequisites outlined below is required prior to matriculation.
-Applicants should have no more than two (2) outstanding prerequisites planned for completion in the summer prior to enrollment (PharmCAS application must include a plan for completing the remaining prerequisites).
+Completion of 63 semester hours of coursework from an institution(s) accredited by an institutional accrediting agency recognized by the U.S. Secretary of Education, including the prerequisites outlined below, is required prior to matriculation.
+Applicants should have no more than two (2) outstanding prerequisites planned for completion in the summer prior to enrollment.
+Your PharmCAS application must include a plan for completing the remaining prerequisites.

 - one speech course